qeesung/gitaly/doc/beginners_guide.md

 ##### Gitaly-ruby

-Gitaly is mostly written in Go but it also uses a pool of Ruby helper processes.
+Gitaly is mostly written in Golang but it also uses a pool of Ruby helper processes.
 This helper application is called gitaly-ruby and its code is in the `ruby` subdirectory of Gitaly.
-Gitaly-ruby is a gRPC server, just like its Go parent process.
-The Go parent proxies certain requests to gitaly-ruby.
+Gitaly-ruby is a gRPC server, just like its Golang parent process.
+The Golang parent proxies certain requests to gitaly-ruby.

-Currently (GitLab 10.8) it is our experience that gitaly-ruby is unsuitable for RPC's that are slow, or that are called at a high rate.
+It is our experience that gitaly-ruby is unsuitable for RPC's that are slow, or that are called with a high frequency.
 It should only be used for:

-- legacy GitLab application code that is too complex or subtle to rewrite in Go
+- legacy GitLab application code that is too complex or subtle to rewrite in Golang
-- prototyping (if you the contributor are uncomfortable writing Go)
+- prototyping (if you the contributor are uncomfortable writing Golang)

 Note that for any changes to `gitaly-ruby` to be used by GDK, you need to run `make gitaly-setup` in your GDK root and restart your processes.

 ###### Gitaly-ruby boilerplate

-To create the Ruby endpoint, some Go is required as the go code receives the requests and proxies it to the Go server.
+To create the Ruby endpoint, some Golang is required as the go code receives the requests and proxies it to the Golang server.
 In general this is boilerplate code where only method and variable names are different.

 Examples: